 And because of that, she was also convinced she would never get chosen by an expectant parent with an adoption plan and fulfil her dream of becoming a mother.

 Turns out, she had nothing to worry about.
 Her letter wasn’t just good.
-It was one of the best I had read in a long time.
+It was one of the best we had read in a long time.

-Still, as I read it over, I realized she wasn’t alone.
+Still, as we read it over, we realized she wasn’t alone.
 Lots of hopeful parents have similar fears about whether their adoption profile letter is up to scratch.

 To be sure, writing a parent profile is more of an art than a science.
 Although there is no right way to do it, there are many wrong ways.
 The good news is that are resources to help you write yours.
 But by far the easiest way to do it is by reading other hopeful parents’ letters for ideas and inspiration.